MONDAY (2) English

 .
 It could also indicate a person from Pitt (Hants) or Pett (East Sussex) in England.

 PLANK German, English

 .
-This could have referred to a person who lived by a plank bridge over a stream, someone who was as thin as a board, or a carpenter.
+This could have referred to a person who lived by a plank bridge over a stream, someone who was thin, or a carpenter.

 From Old English pol

-From a nickname which originally designated a person who played the part of the pope in a play or pageant.
+From a nickname that originally designated a person who played the part of the pope in a play or pageant.
 Otherwise the name could be used as a nickname for a man with a solemn, austere, or pious appearance.
 It is derived from Latin papa

 "door", from Latin porta

 Occupational name for a potter, one who makes earthen vessels.

 Occupational name, either for an apothecary, from Old French potecaire

 , or a seller of stew, from Old French potagier